twilio/wireless-security-camera/README.md

 Full instructions for this tutorial can be found in the [Security Camera Blueprint](https://www.twilio.com/wireless/blueprints/security-camera/).
 This repository includes all files neccessary to build the [Security Camera Blueprint](https://www.twilio.com/wireless/blueprints/security-camera/).

-**Problem** All businesses require safety for their property, assets, and employees, but most cannot afford or rely on a hired security team.
-If they had a low-cost, reliable, and technical security solution, there would be a peace of mind about the protection of their resources.
+**Problem** All businesses desire safety for property, assets, and employees, but most cannot afford or rely on a hired security team.
+A low-cost, reliable, simple remote security solution would provide peace of mind around the protection of enterprise resources.

-**Solution** Remove the hassle from remote monitoring with the best practices discussed in this Blueprint designed to accelerate your business development.
-We will create a Twilio-powered device that keeps watch over remote locations and alerts stakeholders of intrusions or safety concerns.
-Constantly monitoring, the device notifies stakeholders of intrusions that threaten assets or safety.
+**Solution** Remove the hassle from remote monitoring with the best practices discussed in this Blueprint, designed to accelerate the development of new security solutions and products.
+We will create a Twilio-powered device that keeps watch over remote locations and alerts administrators of intrusions or safety concerns.
+Constantly monitoring, the device notifies stakeholders of events that threaten assets or safety.

 **Degree of Difficulty (1-5): 3**  This device requires some knowledge of Raspberry Pi, software installation, and some Linux features including the command line.